-One indication that judges have a strong tendency to go with the flow of outside pressures is when they succumb to the influence of periodic media and politically inspired hysteria campaigns to get tough on the "bad" people who commit crimes.
-106 These campaigns and the judicial pressure they exert can be local as well as national.
-107 Furthermore, they typically have no basis in fact, but are opportunistic devices to boost the poll number of politicians and the ratings or readership of television or print media, respectively.
+One indication that judges have a strong tendency to conform with outside pressures is when they succumb to the influence of periodic media and politically inspired hysteria campaigns to get tough on the "bad" people who commit crimes.
+These campaigns and the judicial pressure they exert can be local as well as national.
+Furthermore, they typically have no basis in fact, but are opportunistic devices to boost the poll number of politicians and the ratings or readership of television or print media, respectively.

 Representative of this process was a U. S. News & World Report cover story published on January 17, 1994 and entitled, Violence in America.
 The article encouraged judicial action to stem the growing tide of violent crime in America.
-However, the article and others like it made a grossly false call to action because, at the time it was written, violent crime had not risen in 20 years officials).
+However, the article and others like it made a grossly false call to action because, at the time it was written, violent crime had not risen in 20 years and had, in fact, been in general decline since the early 1970's.
+109 As a result of the media-generated hysteria campaign, Congress was able to enact the Violent Crime Control and Law Enforcement Act of 1994, 110 without even deliberating the statute's merits.
+111